ufidon/comsec/labs/lab06/README.md

   - 💻 Brute force detection from Hydra.
   - 💻 Exploit attempts from Metasploit.

-- Identify patterns in the traffic, false positives, or any missed attacks.
-This will help you tune Suricata’s rules.
+- Identify patterns in the traffic.
+This will help you understand and tune IDS’s rules.

 ---

 ## **Conclusion**
-In this lab, you have successfully installed and configured Suricata on a Ubuntu VM and tested its ability to detect various types of network traffic using Parrot Linux.
-By generating both normal and malicious traffic, you evaluated Suricata’s effectiveness in logging and alerting on security events.
+In this lab, you have successfully installed and configured IDS on a Ubuntu VM and tested its ability to detect various types of network traffic using Parrot Linux.
+By generating both normal and malicious traffic, you evaluated IDS’s effectiveness in logging and alerting on security events.

-This lab provided a solid foundation for understanding how IDS systems like Suricata work in real-world environments and how they can be used to strengthen network security.
+This lab provided a solid foundation for understanding how IDS systems work in real-world environments and how they can be used to strengthen network security.

 # Reference
 - [Suricata Docker Image](https://github.com/jasonish/docker-suricata)